• Skip to main content

 Want to preserve meats?
 How much salt should you store?

 Historically, brining and salting has been used as a method to preserve meat.
-Some method were as simple as submerging the meat in a barrel of salt water.
+Some methods were as simple as submerging the meat in a barrel of salt water.
 The salt solution was judged ready when it would float a raw egg.
 This solution would require approximately 8 lbs of salt to 5 gallons of water.
 Cover the meat completely with the solution and leave covered until ready to use.
 From the amount of salt it requires, you can see that it pays to store a substantial amount.

 5. Dried Beans